luismiraznar/luismiraznar/README.md

 I believe data should not replace creativity — it should sharpen it.

-📊 Tools & Skills: Python · SQL · Power BI · Tableau · Pandas · Data Visualization · Data Storytelling
+📊 Tools & Skills: Python · SQL · Power BI · Tableau · Pandas

 📬 Feel free to reach out if you’d like to share ideas, collaborate, or just talk about data and design.